pmem/syscall_intercept/README.md

 of the x86_64 ISA occupies only two bytes, the method involves locating other bytes close to the syscall suitable for overwriting.
-The destination of the jump (unique for each syscall) is a small routine, which accomplisesh the following tasks:
+The destination of the jump (unique for each syscall) is a small routine, which accomplishes the following tasks:

 1. Optionally executes any instruction that originally preceded the syscall instruction, and was overwritten to